 Cultivation of the perception that diabetes isn’t so bad, that it can be managed with medication and without much change in behavior

 Blood sugar is off most people’s radar screens until a doctor picks up a high fasting blood sugar.
 Why don’t we assume we can test it ourselves, like we do with at-home pregnancy tests?
 Practical obstacles:

-- The standard recommendations are counter-intuitive: diabetes is a disease of carbohydrate metabolism, but the standard recommendations call for eating lots of carbohydrates.
-They warn you against consuming too much fat (even the healthy fats that would help stabilize your mood and blood glucose) but do not encourage you to lower your total intake of carbohydrates.
+The standard recommendations are counter-intuitive: diabetes is a disease of carbohydrate metabolism, but the standard recommendations call for eating lots of carbohydrates.
+They warn you against consuming too much fat.

 So how can we support our friends, people who by their very presence at Suppers have already voted to do as much as they can with lifestyle in the hope of needing to do less with medicine?
 For once, the advertising culture worked in our favor.
 I’m always scanning the diabetes literature and noting tons of offers for free blood sugar monitors.
 Of course there are!
 They want you to buy the proprietary strips for each test, so they give you the monitor.
 It’s the same mentality that makes free room and meals a good deal for casinos.